 - Nice Job Breaking It, Hero: You know that little thing with 4Kids on Yu-Gi-Oh!?
 Well, this will haunt them again in the future.

 - One of Us: Many of the staff and voice actors who worked with FUNimation are anime, video games, and comic book fans themselves.
 Some of them are deviantARTists themselves like Micah Solusod and (formerly) Alexis Tipton.
-The reason many of them can scream for hours on end in shonen shows is because guys like Chris Sabat and Justin Cook, two of the original employees, were in rock bands for years prior.
+The reason many of them can scream for hours on end in shonen shows is because guys like Christopher Sabat and Justin Cook, two of the original employees, were in rock bands for years prior.

 - Production Posse